physimals/quantiphyse/test/release_testing/0.6/pre_release_checklist.md

 - [x] Check histogram range and bins
 - [x] Change to multi-region ROI, check recalculate

-Issue #69: Histogram and radial profile not working on OSX - not blocker
+Issue #69: Histogram and radial profile not working on OSX

 ## Voxel analysis widget